ConorWilliams/libfork/BUILDING.md

 ### Dependencies

-Outside of a compiler, libfork has no required dependencies.
+Outside of hwloc, libfork has no more required dependencies.
 However, libfork can use some optional dependencies to enable additional features, the tests/benchmarks/docs have their own dependencies and, the developer's lint and miscellaneous targets need a few additional dependencies.
 A complete list of libfork's dependencies are as follows:

 <!-- TODO: test with a fresh wsl ubuntu -->